The 18 Best Toys for 10-Month-Olds

 - Youngest tester struggled to spin herself around when placed in the activity center seat

-One mom I know calls this toy her baby’s “office” and the nickname couldn’t be more appropriate: This 5-in-1 activity station has every bell and whistle your 10-month-old needs to keep themselves busy.
-With six removable toys including an electronic piano, a spinning rattle and a tweeting bird, this adjustable play station entertained our product tester Brittany’s baby and toddler.
-“They love playing with the toys,” she said, which are easy to put on and take off, she adds.
+One mom calls this 5-in-1 activity station her baby’s “office,” and the nickname fits perfectly.
+The Tiny Love Stationary Activity Center comes with six removable toys, including an electronic piano, spinning rattle and tweeting bird, to keep baby busy while promoting fine motor skills and hand-eye coordination.
+All of which happily entertained our product tester Brittany’s baby and toddler.
+“They love playing with the toys,” she said, which, she added, are easy to put on and take off.

 Age range: 6+ months | Batteries required: Y